open-source sdk for macos

 what's on it.

-Glance reads the OS accessibility tree and gives your AI structured data about every UI element — role, label, value, exact pixel coordinates.
+Glance reads the macOS accessibility tree — the same API VoiceOver uses — and gives your AI structured data about native app UI: buttons, text fields, sliders, their labels, and exact pixel coordinates.
 No screenshots.
 No vision models.
 One function call.

 0ms Your eye takes 300ms to blink.
 Glance reads the entire screen 10 times in that window.